 Did you ever use some weird class like

-HTML5 Spec, we can use something better for this, and it's called Data Attributes!
+HTML5 specification, we can use something better for this, and it's called data attributes!

 HTML Markup permalink